 Nowadays there are plenty of vacuum cleaners.
 You can even get confused when reading the endless features they have.
 What is most important thing to look out for?
 Definitely: floor type compatibility, size, power, airflow, suction, hepa filter, air quality, tools. is to choose the right vacuum cleaner for the right type of floor.

 Vacuum cleaners are probably the most important and versatile cleaning tools in any house.
-Vacuuming and dusting has been arround for ages and it looks like nothing is going to replace this great american invention.
+Vacuuming and dusting has been around for ages and it looks like nothing is going to replace this great American invention.
 Wiki says that “the first manually-powered cleaner using vacuum principles was the “Whirlwind”, invented in Chicago in 1868 by Ives W. McGaffney”.

 £1,000 cleaning bonus